vs1720/RedditReader/README.md

     * Further tuning
     * Tuning with Recurrent Neural Networks.
     * Using classifier instead of regressor
+    * Using word2vec or other models to codify the titles
 * ## SKlearn Models ##

   * Various regressors and classifiers using off shelf sklearn machines